 - Low Maintenance

 Light yet strong, aluminum windows and doors can be configured into a wide variety of combinations.
-The narrowness of the frame places the focus is on the glass and subsequently, the view it offers.
+The narrowness of the frame places the focus on the glass and subsequently, the view it offers.
 Multi-panel door systems are often made with aluminum frames to facilitate indoor/outdoor living.
 Milgard aluminum frames are available in anodized or baked-on finishes for long lasting color.
-Sealed, mechcanically joined corners stay square and true over years of use.
+Sealed, mechanically joined corners stay square and true over years of use.